-I’m so sorry that when I loved you, my grow lamps had already burnt out
+I’m so sorry that when I loved you, my grow lamps had already burnt out,

-and that everything in the greenhouse cracked, the slow fracture, the sound
+that everything in the greenhouse cracked, the slow fracture, the sound

-that there was no poetry left in me to make you a flower crown.
+there was no poetry left in me to make you a flower crown.

 blood and water, the way an apartment loves a bolt lock,

-the way a lighthouse loves a thunderstorm
+the way a lighthouse loves a thunderstorm.

 You said you took to lighthousekeeping;

-You loved me coming into your storm’s eye,
+you loved me in your storm’s eye,

 quiet, but for my wild honey whiskey dancing

-or when you would go rural backroads driving
+or when you went rural backroads driving

-too much like a stray dog’s forever home
+too much like a stray dog’s forever home.